 Build your tribe: Faith the CEO and women’s rights champion

-Faith Kaoma, Restless Development Trustee and Founder of women’s rights charity Copper Rose, speaks to our Communications Manager Gemma about life at the university and breaking into the workplace.
+In this blog, Faith Kaoma, Trustee at Restless Development and Founder of women’s rights charity Copper Rose, speaks with Gemma Munday, Communications Manager at Education Sub Saharan Africa (ESSA) about life at the university and breaking into the workplace.

 “At this point in the 21st century we should be able to move on from saying the ‘first female’, being a female in any role should be a normal thing.” - Faith, Founder of women’s rights charity Copper Rose.